 Christian Dior is the pinnacle of elegance, there is no doubt about that, it’s a fact.
-I knew Dior as a teenager with a keen interest in fashion, but I really discovered Maison Christian Dior during the internship I had at Dior as a part of my studies.
+I enjoyed Dior’s style as a teenager because of my early interest in fashion, but I really discovered Maison Christian Dior during the internship I had at Dior as a part of my studies.
 Even though my internship was focused on marketing and management, I had access to a gold mine, well-hidden and beautifully preserved archives from Christian Dior: drawings of dresses, samples, photographs… I was impressed by his work and savoir-faire, and how he envisioned a world of sophistication.

 The iconic French fashion house is marking the milestone with a retrospective of more than 300 Dior gowns as well as accessories, illustrations, notes and sketches from across the decades, featured in the large-scale exhibition at The Musée des Arts Décoratifs: